Oxmoor Center

-Oxmoor Center is a Louisville, Kentucky shopping mall located at 7900 Shelbyville Road in eastern Louisville.
+Oxmoor Center is a shopping mall in Louisville, Kentucky.
+Opening in 1971, its anchor stores are Macy's, Von Maur, and Dick's Sporting Goods, along with a Topgolf location.
+The mall is owned by Brookfield Properties and features approximately 960000 sqft of retail space.

 History

 The 1970s

-Opened on February 8, 1971 on the opposing side of the Watterson Expressway from Mall St. Matthews, the mall originally had Shillito's and Stewart's as its anchor stores.
+Opened on February 8, 1971, on the opposing side of the Watterson Expressway from Mall St. Matthews, the mall originally had Shillito's and Stewart's as its anchor stores.
 In July 1984 the mall opened a new wing over the Middle Fork of Beargrass Creek to include a Sears store that relocated from 4121 Shelbyville Road.

 The land the mall was built on is a part of Oxmoor Farm and, due to the land being inherited as a trust which stipulated that it not be sold for a certain number of years, was leased to the mall.
 The deed restriction has since expired which led to the development of Oxmoor Woods subdivision, but the mall does not own the land it sits upon and remains a leaseholder.

-The Shillito's store, at the mall's east end, was three stories, and included a small restaurant on the third floor.
-The mall featured a Stewart's department store on its west end.
-A Yudofsky Furriers store was adjacent to Stewart's (the last store before Stewart's on the south side).
+The Shillito's store, at the mall's east end, was three stories, and included a small restaurant on the third floor, with Stewart's to the west.
+A Yudofsky Furriers store was adjacent to Stewart's.
 The central atrium had a large circular fountain.

 Oxmoor Center once had a Putters Park on the upper level, along with four cinema screens.
-Other upper level tenants included Farrell's Ice Cream Parlour, Something to Do (a games store now known as Something2Do, which remained in the mall until moving out in July 2014), Modelle's Custom Tailors (still operating at the lower level) and Athlete's Foot.
+Other upper level tenants included Farrell's Ice Cream Parlour), Modelle's Custom Tailors (still operating at the lower level) and Athlete's Foot.
 Lower level tenants included Lerner's (women's clothing), a tobacco shop (with a wooden Indian statue, also still in business), a candle store, a small store selling imported gifts called Far East and Thom McAn Shoes.
 By the 1980s, there were six cinematic auditoriums in operation at Oxmoor Center.
 The original two larger auditoriums located on the ground floor level (in the northern half of today's Old Navy) had been joined by four smaller screens located on the second floor of the Oxmoor Mall.